Hola! I’m a product designer and researcher with a background in film. Thank you for stopping by. About

 MOODBOARD

-The moodboard envisions a device that balances functional modularity with a tactile, user-friendly industrial design language.
+The moodboard envisions a device that balances functional modularity with a tactile, user-friendly language.
 The moodboard draws inspiration from citizen science initiatives like the FieldKit project, envisioning a modular device with a form factor resembling an electrical enclosure box.
 It takes cues from open-source hardware platforms.

 PROCESS